Soc 001 - Introduction to Sociology » Fall 2022 » Quiz 6

 An out-group is all of these except

-A. created by the existence of an in-group.
+A. the opposite of an in-group.

-B. an attribute of society.
+C. an attribute of society.

 D. always a secondary group.